dairyking98/RoboCam-Suite/README.md

   - Use separate camera streams for preview and recording (planned feature)
   - Check available CPU/memory resources
   - Reduce recording resolution if necessary
+  - Check logs for FPS warnings - the system logs actual vs expected duration to help identify FPS issues

+### Video Playback Duration Mismatch

+- **Problem**: Videos play faster/slower than expected, or duration doesn't match recording time
+- **Solution**:
+  - **H264 videos**: FPS metadata is embedded in the video - most players should use it automatically
+  - **MJPEG videos**: Use the FPS value from the `{video_filename}_metadata.json` file
+    - VLC: `vlc --demux=mjpeg --mjpeg-fps=<fps_from_metadata> video.mjpeg`
+    - Or check the metadata JSON file for the correct FPS value
+  - Verify the metadata file exists alongside your video file
+  - Check application logs for FPS warnings during recording

 ### Printer Not Responding